Palm Springs Certified Farmers Market (Indoor)

 Things to do, events, and what's happening this month

-A convenient weekly farmers market offering fresh produce, artisan goods and more—great for nearby residents seeking local food and community connection.
+A weekly indoor farmers market offering fresh local produce, artisan foods, and a community gathering point—perfect for Araby Cove residents seeking seasonal ingredients and a breezy weekend outing.

 Stories, updates, and things to know in Araby Cove